-The key to successful HIIT is in your heart rate.
-The short burst of moves should challenge your beats per minute (BPM) to an intense level before a brief recovery.
-Keep reading to learn why your heart rate plays such an important role, what your goal BPM is, and how to use it to get the most out of your workout.
+The key to reaping such rewards?
+Tapping into your ideal HIIT heart rate.
+The short bursts of moves should challenge your beats per minute (BPM) to an intense level before a brief recovery.
+Keep reading to learn why your heart rate plays such an important role, what your goal BPM is, and how to use your HIIT heart rate to get the most out of your workout.

 Why does heart rate matter in HIIT?